micmejia/bible-dump/NKJV/John/John 10.md

 Then Jesus said to them again, "Most assuredly, I say to you, I am the door of the sheep.

 ###### 8
-All who _ever_ came [^a]before Me are thieves and robbers, but the sheep did not hear them.
+All who _ever_ came before Me are thieves and robbers, but the sheep did not hear them.

 ###### 9
 I am the door.
 If anyone enters by Me, he will be saved, and will go in and out and find pasture.